True (EP): Music and lyrics

 Consisting of seven tracks, True is primarily in the neo soul genre but contains an eclectic sound that takes influence from R&B, new wave music, dance, 1980s pop, and electronica.
-Solange stated she was inspired by new wave music and that "This is a dance record, but the lyrics can get pretty dark at times."
+Knowles stated she was inspired by new wave music and that "this is a dance record, but the lyrics can get pretty dark at times."
 During an interview Solange confirmed that she had been experimenting with a moody, electronic sound for her next project.
 Nick Levine of the BBC compared the extended play to the work of Madonna and described its music structure as a "tribute to early 80s pop-RnB music", stating the EP's production contains sweet keyboard sounds and beats that sound like that of a "battered old Casio drum machine."

 A reviewer from Pitchfork described the songs as having no huge choruses but instead "its hooks bubble up quietly and quickly, then dissipate as the songs return to their downbeat simmer".
 The same reviewer stated that Hynes plays with non-traditional structures, letting the songs meander in and out of grooves.
 The album was described as containing no "filler" and an accessible and authentic piece of pop.
 The EP's songs have a diaphanous new wave via synth funk sound that was compared to the work of Little Dragon by Andy Kellman of AllMusic.
 The lyrical content of the album details a relationship gone wrong that "provide[s] aching, wistful, and frustrated contrast to the animated and slowly swaying backdrops" according to Kellman from AllMusic.